oszuidwest/zw-webapp/README.md

 - **Manifest Integration**: Incorporates a link to the manifest within the theme, configurable via user-defined settings.
 - **Options Page**: Provides a dedicated page in the WordPress admin dashboard for managing the plugin's settings.
 - **Push Notifications**: Enables sending of push notifications whenever a post is published or updated.
-- **Push Analytics**: Includes a dashboard widget that displays articles that have been pushed and the total number of push notifications sent in the last 7 days.
+- **Push Analytics**: Includes a dashboard widget that displays articles that have been pushed and the amount of push notifications sent in the last 7 days.

 ## Installation